kirth123/VirtualAssistant/README.md

     <br/>"from wikipedia": finds info from wikipedia
     <br/>"your name": gives the name of the AI
     <br/>"open [website name]": opens up a website
     <br/>Everything else is sent to wolfram alpha to compute

+Wolfram Alpha and Google News APIs are used to return the news and calculate more complex questions.